 What can possibly be said about a life of ONLY five weeks?

-On the evening of Wednesday November 19 1884 a little girl called Sarah Ann was born to the 36 year old Peter Casper, a glazier and his wife of five years and ten years his junior, the former Mary Jane Calverley.
+On the evening of Wednesday November 19 1884 a little girl called Sarah Ann was born to Peter Casper, and Mary Jane his wife of five years.

-And on a chilly December day, two weeks later and leaving their home in Dundas Street, the parents took their first born child to St Saviour’s Parish Church in York for baptism.
+And on a chilly December day, Peter and Mary Jane left their home on Dundas Street in York to take their first born to the Parish Church of St Saviour for baptism.

-Described as a “nice little girl” little Sarah was apparently well-developed and during her brief lifetime she was usually to be seen suckling away, clad in a bed-gown, covered with an old thick cloak and shawl in the arms of her fond mother.
+Described as a “nice little girl” little Sarah was usually to be found in her brief lifetime in the arms of her fond mother clad in a bed-gown, covered with an old thick cloak and shawl.

-However, with Christmas Day been and gone – little Sarah Ann Casper was soon no more and the circumstances of her death on Friday December 26 1884 would shine a harsh and uncompromising light into the darkest crevices of York’s society as the pitiful story of this baby’s life unfolded.
+However, by the Feast of St Stephen – little Sarah Ann Casper was soon no more and the circumstances of her death in December 1884 would shine a harsh and uncompromising light into the darkest crevices of York’s society as the pitiful story of this baby’s life unfolded.